2025 Karur crowd crush: Indian government

 Indian president Droupadi Murmu, vice president C. P. Radhakrishnan, and prime minister Narendra Modi expressed their condolences on social media.
 Modi announced a payment of ₹200000 for the families of the deceased and ₹50000 for those injured in the disaster.

 On 29 September, the union finance minister Nirmala Sitharaman, accompanied by the minister of state for parliamentary affairs L. Murugan and Tamil Nadu's Bharatiya Janata Party (BJP) president Nainar Nagenthran, visited the families of the victims to express their condolences and discuss assistance measures.
-On 30 September, a delegation of eight National Democratic Alliance MPs, led by Hema Malini, and which included Anurag Thakur, Tejasvi Surya, Brij Lal, Aparajita Sarangi, Rekha Sharma, Shrikant Shinde and Putta Mahesh Kumar inspected the site and met with victims at the hospital.
-Malini questioned the administrative approval for such a large gathering at an inadequate venue, calling for accountability from both organisers and officials.
-Thakur demanded an impartial judicial probe by a sitting Supreme Court judge and criticised the state government’s handling of the tragedy.
+On 30 September, a delegation of eight National Democratic Alliance MPs, led by Hema Malini, and which included Anurag Thakur, Tejasvi Surya, Brij Lal, Aparajita Sarangi, Rekha Sharma, Shrikant Shinde and Putta Mahesh Kumar inspected the site and met the victims at the hospital.
+Hema Malini questioned the administrative approval for such a large gathering at an inadequate venue, calling for accountability from both organisers and officials.
+Anurag Thakur demanded an impartial judicial probe by a sitting Supreme Court judge and criticised the state government’s handling of the tragedy.
 The delegation also announced plans to visit the homes of the victims and submit its findings to the BJP central leadership.

 International

 Xu Feihong, the ambassador of China to India, said that he was "deeply saddened by the tragic incident in Karur, Tamil Nadu" and offered his "heartfelt condolences to the families who have lost their loved ones", while wishing "strength and healing to all those affected".
 Later, in response to a question from The Paper, China's foreign ministry spokesperson Guo Jiakun said "We take note of the tragedy and express our deep condolences for the victims.
 Our heart goes out to their families and those who are injured.
 In the wake of the incident, China’s embassy in India expressed grief and sympathies.
-According to what we’ve learned, no Chinese fatalities or injuries have been reported so far".
+According to what we've learned, no Chinese fatalities or injuries have been reported so far".